mmuman/AAUI2AUI/manual.md

 Connect the adapter cable to the AAUI port, then connect the transceiver to the DA15 connector of the adapter cable and secure the slide-lock.
 Finally, connect an RJ-45 Ethernet cable, or whatever medium your transceiver needs.
 You can now turn the computer on.

 If the computer becomes unstable or its available power budget is uncertain, use an external power supply on the 1.3mm barrel jack plug on the side of the DA15 connector, 5V center-positive.
-See below for power requirements.

 # Power requirements